How many times did you start a diet, only to quit after a few days?

 The difference between you and the people that finish what they start doing is self-discipline.
 They possess self-discipline and persistence and you don’t.
 You might say they are lucky, but this is not luck.
 It is self-discipline, and it is something you too can have.

-There are people that study, earn a degree and find a great job.
+There are people that study, gain experience and find a great job.

-Some spend time learning a foreign language, and others persist with swimming, running, or working out, even if it is difficult at the beginning.
+Some spend time learning a foreign language, and others persevere with swimming, running, or working out, even if it is difficult at the beginning.

 Some build a business or a career.